rydurham/Sentinel/readme.md

 It is not advisable to extend the Sentinel controller classes; you will be better off in the long run creating your own controllers from scratch.

 #### Using Sentinel in Tests
-If you find yourself in the situation whereby you need to do tests with user logged in, then go to your ``` tests/TestCase.php `` and add below method.
+If you find yourself in the situation where you want to do tests with user logged in, go to your ``` tests/TestCase.php `` and add this method:
 ```php
    /**
      * Login to sentry for Testing purpose